David Maxwell (rower): Rowing career

-He rowed in the winning Cambridge Boat Race crews in both 1971 and 1972.
+Maxwell rowed in the winning Cambridge Boat Race crews in both 1971 and 1972.
 Also during 1972 he won the coxed pairs title with Michael Hart and Alan Inns, at the 1972 National Rowing Championships.

 In 1972 at the Summer Olympics in Munich, he partnered Mike Hart to finish eighth in the coxed pair event.
 In 1974 he was a member of the British eight which won the silver medal at the Lucerne World Championships and two years later in 1976, at the Summer Olympics in Montreal he won the silver medal in the eight event.

+Personal life and death

+Maxwell died at his home on 18 December 2023, at the age of 72.